MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 The conjunction (?) 'and' coordinates two or more noun phrases, verb phrases, or clauses. _\[this might be optional at the clause level\]_ (?)

 ### <a name="coreferential_deletion"></a>A.B.
 Coreferential deletion (?) <a href="#table_of_contents">^</a>

+When the verbs in two clauses share at least one argument, that argument can usually be deleted.
+A verb expects certain kinds of arguments, either explicitly due to agreement or implicitly through its semantics, and if only one of the available arguments can meet those expectations, it can be deleted in the second clause.

+Otherwise, when verb agreement and semantics don't make clear how to interpret the second clause when an argument is deleted, there are two patterns of deletion.
+In the first pattern, which is used when no argument is topicalized, coordination is syntactically ergative; it can be deleted if it is a P in the second clause.
+In the second pattern, which is used when an argument is topicalized, coordination is syntactically accusative; it can be deleted if it is an S or A in the second clause.

+#### <a name="coreferential_deletion_unique"></a>A.B.C.
+Deleting a grammatically or semantically unique argument <a href="#table_of_contents">^</a>

+As in many head-marking languages, an argument can be deleted regardless of its syntactic role when agreement patterns keep the information unambiguous.

+    ??????? ??? ??? ?????
+    ???????           ??? ???  ?????
+    PFV:P3PL:see:A1SG and INCH PFV:P1SG:run
+    'I saw them and I started to run'

+The same applies for verb semantics and context.
+In the example below, the two available arguments are the boulder and the tiger, and while syntactically it would be expected that the boulder would be coordinated, instead it is the tiger that is.
+Because the tiger is animate and the boulder is not, and because the tiger presumably suffered a possibly mortal injury from the boulder having fallen on it, it is the only argument that can satisfy (?), 'to die'.

+    ????? ??? ??? ??? ??? ??? ?????
+    ?????         ???    ???     ??? ???   ??? ?????
+    PFV:P3SG:fall DEF.SG boulder LOC tiger and PFV:P3SG:die
+    'The boulder fell on a tiger and it (the tiger) died'

+#### <a name="coreferential_deletion_unique"></a>A.B.C.
+Deleting a non-unique argument <a href="#table_of_contents">^</a>

 In unmarked constructions, when two coordinated clauses share a common NP, it can only be deleted in the second clause when it is a P argument in both clauses.
 In other words, clausal coordination in unmarked constructions is syntactically ergative.